Natalee Kēhaulani Bauer, Ph.D.

 Affiliated Faculty, School of Education, 2018-present

-Bauer, N. K. Tender Violence in US Schools: Benevolent whiteness and the dangers of heroic white womanhood. (invited for review by Duke University Press)
+Bauer, N. K. (2022) Tender Violence in US Schools: Benevolent whiteness and the dangers of heroic white womanhood.
+Routledge.

 Refereed Journal Articles & Book Chapters